dsccommunity/dsccommunity.org/content/help/what-is-dsc.md

 - **DSC Pull Server**: External component implementing the [MS-DSCPM protocol](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-dscpm/ea744c01-51a2-4000-9ef2-312711dcc8c9) to register nodes, offer configuration, gather reporting from the LCM

+The **DSL** is what allows us to use the Declarative Syntax within PowerShell to define the configuration policy of your systems, and compiles (or serialize) into MOF Documents.
+The **LCM** is the agent what enacts those MOF documents, whether on demand or periodically when using the Pull model.

+The **pull server** is a glorified File server that implements the MS-DSCPM protocol to talk to the LCM.
+The **Report server** is a data collector aggregating the results of each DSC runs in its database.

+The **DSC resources** are some sorts of interfaces enabling idempotent characteristics to scripts configuring atomic resources, or a composition of different resources.
+The most populars are written for the Windows LCM supporting PowerShell 5.1, but some exists for Linux and can be written in Python or pretty much any language.

 ## What is it used for

 DSC is a platform enabling **idempotent** and **declarative** configuration,